 At this time Philip Darbyshire and Henry Darbyshire applied for exemption on conscientious grounds and also as farmers.
 They were granted exemption on the ground of being engaged in work of national importance and this exemption was renewed from time to time until the end of the war.

-During September 1916, Henry Smith was again arrested as were two attenders at the Meeting, Alfred Curzon and William Mander.
+During September 1916 two attenders at the Meeting, Alfred Curzon and William Mander, were arrested.

 This situation prompted the Meeting 'to reach forth a hand of help to those not in religious fellowship with us and not very conversant with our views further than that they are making a stand against militarism.'
 They appointed several members to arrange for visits to families and to organise special meetings for worship in the Meeting House.
 Meetings were also held in the house of Thomas Mander in Ripley and members of Fritchley Meeting attended a meeting in Nottingham Meeting House.